samblouir/quick_llama/README.md

 # Quick LLaMa: Efficient and Flexible LLaMa

+# This codebase is currently being refactored for Github and is/has been used for submissions to ACL, EMNLP, and NeurIPS 2025.

 Quick Llama provides an optimized implementation targeting **Llama 3.2 1B**.
-It is designed for efficient **gradient-checkpoint-free fine-tuning and second-stage pre-training** using modest hardware setups.
+It is designed for efficient **gradient-checkpoint-free training** on 80GB GPUs.

 ---
 <div align="center">